Houston Astros - West Palm Beach

-Attending an Astros Game at Osceola County Stadium
+Attending an Astros Game at the Ballpark of the Palm Beaches

 Astros Spring Training Ticket Prices & Information

-The 2013 season will mark the Astros' 30th Spring Training at this location.
+The 2017 season will mark the Astros first Spring Training at this location.

 Traffic and Road Construction Information from the Florida Department of Transportation